 One of the early developers of hydro electric power at the Niagara River at Niagara Falls, Ontario was the Electrical Development Company.
 The company's hydro power plant began generating electrical power in 1906.
 The hydro plant collected Niagara River water above the falls that then flowed to the water turbines through 10.5 foot diameter penstocks.
 The water was returned to the Niagara River behind the fall's curtain of water after passing through a 2,000 foot long, 33 foot diameter tunnel under the river.

-Holtwood PPL's Pennsylvania Fish-Friendly Hydro Expansion Completed
+Holtwood PPL's Pennsylvania Fish-Friendly Hydro Facility

 The 100 year old Holtswood facility’s infrastructure includes a 55-foot high dam spanning the Susquehanna River that created the 2,400 acre Aldred Lake now a popular recreational area and provided the hydro capability for a powerhouse with water turbines and generators producing 108 MW of electric power.

-The $440 million project includes a new powerhouse containing two new 62.5 MW Voith Hydro Kaplan fish-friendly design turbines.
+The $440 million project included a new powerhouse containing two new 62.5 MW Voith Hydro Kaplan fish-friendly design turbines.
 The powerhouse was constructed on the site of the facilities’ former coal fired steam plant and has increased the facilities power out to 233 MW of non-fossil renewable Green power.